 Pop open a bag while watching a movie and you’ll find yourself with nothing but greasy fingers an hour later.
 Pick some up on your way to the party you forgot to make an appetizer for, and they’ll still disappear in record time.
 Potato chips are America’s favorite snack for a salty, crunchy, over-the-top addictive reason.
 I personally prefer the potato chip that folds into itself in the fryer, the kind with a crunch that echoes throughout the house.

-While potato chips became a phenomenon, any vegetable could have fallen into the oil that day with similar results.
-So, why do we tend to back away slowly when offered a veggie chip?
 For those riding the trendy kale train, there is little more satisfying than the first flaky bite of a roasted kale chip.
 Sweet potato chips can magically be seasoned into a dessert.
 Even the juiciest tomato can be dried down to chip form.
 It’s a largely untapped snack that deserves its due.